Geographic Tongue: A Common Yet Mysterious Oral Condition

 Aside from the mentioned causes, certain factors can increase the risk of developing geographic tongue.

-Psychological factors like stress, anxiety, and depression may also play a role.
-They can keep cortisol levels high in the saliva, which over time may increase chronic inflammation in the mouth.
+Psychological factors like stress, anxiety, and depression can also be involved.
+They can keep cortisol levels high in the saliva, which over time may promote chronic inflammation in the mouth.

 The Symptoms